 The Colorado Public Deposit Protection Act (PDPA) requires that all units of local government deposit cash in eligible public depositories.
 Eligibility is determined by state regulators.
 Amounts on deposit in excess of federal insurance levels must be collateralized.
 The eligible collateral is determined by the PDPA.
 PDPA allows the institution to create a single collateral pool for all public funds.
 The pool for all the uninsured public deposits as a group is to be maintained by another institution or held in trust.
 The market value of the collateral must be at least equal to 102% of the aggregate uninsured deposits.
-As of December 31, 2021, the District had deposits of \$718,377 of which \$9,088 was not covered by federal depository insurance, but was covered by PDPA.
+As of December 31, 2022, the District had deposits of \$867,818 all of which was covered by federal depository insurance.